microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 - i want to go to {city=los angeles}
 ```

 When triggered, if LUIS is able to identify a city, the city name will be made available as `@city` within the triggered actions.
 The entity value can be used directly in expressions and LG templates, or [stored into a memory property](concept-memory.md) for later use.
+More details about intents and entities used for language understanding can be found [here](concept-language-understanding.md).

 ### Regular expression recognizer
 [Regular expressions](https://regexr.com/) are rigid patterns that can be used to match simple or sophisticated patterns in a text.
 Composer exposes the ability to define intents using regular expressions and also allows the regular expressions to extract simple entity values.
 While LUIS offers the flexibility of a more fully featured language understanding technology, [Regular Expression recognizer](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md#regex-recognizer) works well when you need to match a narrow set of highly structured commands or keywords.